aws-samples/realtime-slot-car-racing-with-aws-amplify-aws-iot-core-and-amazon-kinesis-video-streams/README.md

 Note: the nickname that people set is stored in the database, so we recommend that players pick a non PII nickname.

 ## Hardware
-The hardware required for this setup:
+The basic hardware required for this setup:
 1. A slot car track + cars, we used [Scalextric](https://uk.scalextric.com/) for our project.
 2. A RaspberryPi to programmatically control the racetrack.
 3. USB Cable to connect the race track controller to the RaspberryPi

+For a more comprehensive hardware setup including adding a Arduino based data logger for the car, see the [Hardware](Hardware/README.md) folder.

 ## Security